houndhunger/django-restaurant-web-and-booking/README.md

   - Added Gmail email notification functionality.

 - **Advanced Features**:
-  - Implemented AJAX functionality for checking table availability on reservation dates.
   - Improved reservation logic in `ReservationUpdateView` to ensure accurate data handling and table assignment.
-  - Added staff role management for reservations, allowing staff to effectively manage and oversee reservations within the system.

 - **Ongoing Refinements**:
   - Continued working on improving the table reservation logic and fixing logical errors.
-  - Addressed issues related to URL reversal and reservation preview redirection.
+  - Added staff role management for reservations, allowing staff to effectively manage and oversee reservations within the system.
+  - Enhancing the guest experience by making it easier to identify available reservations based on busy days and guest preferences.

 ## REVISE - User Stories

-- **As a user, I want to be able to register an account**: Users should be able to create an account with email verification to ensure valid email addresses and secure their accounts.
+- **As a user, I want to be able to register an account**:
-- **TABLE**
+  -**Problem:** Users need a way to create an account with verified email addresses to ensure security and validity.
+  -**Action:** Implement an account registration system that includes email verification as part of the process.
+  -**Outcome:** Users can successfully create an account with a verified email address, ensuring that only valid emails are used.

-- **As a user, I want to be able to log in and log out securely**: Users should be able to log in with their credentials and log out, with proper redirection after authentication and logout.
+- **As a user, I want to log in and log out securely** -**Problem:** Users need to securely log in and out of the system to access and manage their reservations.
+  -**Action:** Users log in using their email and password and can log out when done.
+  -**Outcome:** After successful authentication, users are redirected to their dashboard.
+On logout, they are redirected to the homepage.

-- **As a user, I want to be able to book a table**: Users should be able to select a date, time, and number of guests to reserve a table, and receive a confirmation of their reservation.
+- **As a user, I want to book a table**
+  -**Problem:** Users want to reserve a table for a specific date, time, and party size.
+  -**Action:** Users fill out a reservation form, selecting a date, time, guest count, and seating preferences (e.g., quiet, outside seating).
+  -**Outcome:** If available, the reservation is confirmed, and a confirmation message is displayed to the user.

-- **As a user, I want to view and manage my reservations**: Users should be able to view their existing reservations, and cancel or modify them as needed.
+- **As a user, I want to view and manage my reservations** -**Problem:** Users need the ability to manage their existing reservations, including making changes or cancellations.
-- **As an admin, I want to manage reservations**: Admins should be able to view, approve, and manage all reservations from an administrative interface.
-- **As an admin, I want to view statistics on reservations**: Admins should be able to generate and view reports on reservation statistics, such as peak times and reservation trends.
-- **As a user, I want to receive email notifications**: Users should receive email confirmations for their reservations and notifications for any changes or updates.
-- **As a user, I want to receive reminders for my upcoming reservations**: Users should receive reminders a day before their reservation to ensure they remember their booking.
-- **As a user, I want to update my profile information**: Users should be able to update their personal information and manage their account settings.
+  -**Action:** Users view their reservations on the "My Reservations" page, where they can edit or cancel them as needed.
+  -**Outcome:** Users can modify or cancel their bookings with immediate feedback on changes.

-- **As a user, I want to interact with the website on different devices**: The website should be fully responsive, allowing users to interact with it seamlessly on desktops, tablets, and mobile devices.
+- **As a user, I want to interact with the website on different devices** -**Problem:** Users need to access and navigate the booking system from various devices, such as desktops, tablets, and smartphones.
+  -**Action:** The website is designed to be responsive, adjusting layouts and components based on the device's screen size.
+  -**Outcome:** Users have a seamless experience across all devices, ensuring easy reservation management on the go.

+- **As an admin, I want to manage reservations**
+  - **Problem:** Admins need to edit, or cancel reservations to manage the restaurant's capacity efficiently.
+  - **Action:** Admins can access the dashboard to handle all reservations and modify them as necessary.
+  - **Outcome:** The restaurant's reservation system is kept organized, allowing smooth operation and customer satisfaction.

 ## Bugs and Issues
-### KEEP UPDATING - Solved Bugs
+### DONE - Solved Bugs
 - **Problem with mixing native Django forms and Allauth forms**
   - **Problem**: There was a conflict when using both native Django forms and Allauth forms in the same project.
 This caused authentication and form validation issues, such as failing to log in users or improper form handling.
   - **Solution**: The problem was resolved by exclusively using Allauth forms for user authentication, registration, and account management.
 This ensured consistent handling of user sessions and authentication processes across the app.